-- Description of how data was collected, analyzed and used to improve charter school program: - SVA complies with state requirements for participation and administration of all state-mandated tests, in order to develop targeted goals and outcomes that best fit the needs of each and every student.
+- Description of how data was collected, analyzed and used to improve charter school program: - SVA complies with state requirements for participation and administration of all statemandated tests, in order to develop targeted goals and outcomes that best fit the needs of each and every student.
 Formal and informal, as well as summative and formative, assessments are built into the curriculum at every grade level and in every classroom at SVA. - Each assessment in the table below produces quantitative and qualitative data that teachers use to track and use to guide their instruction and curriculum in the applicable grade level. - Data is collected by way of standardized test reports, formal and informal assessments, and regularly collecting qualitative and quantitative data regarding student experience and engagement.
 Expected outcomes are listed in more detail in section B, above. - Frequent, relevant and actionable assessments are an important part of our instructional model at SVA, and equally important are assessment and observation strategies for staff and school leaders.
-We continue to refine our systems and processes, and will continue to develop a robust and supportive evaluation and assessment system for students, staff and school leadership that is aligned with our mission, vision and values. - In the 2022-23 school year, SVA's teaching team conducted a comprehensive data analysis to assess results and identify areas for instructional improvement.
-This analysis helped determine which students required small group instruction and which students would benefit from after-school academic interventions.
+We continue to refine our systems and processes, and will continue to develop a robust and supportive evaluation and assessment system for students, staff and school leadership that is aligned with our mission, vision and values.

+In the 2023-242-23 school year, SVA hired an Intervention Specialist to support our teachers . and students through targeted groups for literacy development.
+The SVA's teaching team conducted a comprehensive data analysis to assess results and identify problem of practice areas to improve student outcomes.areas for instructional improvement.
+This analysis helped determine which students required targeted small group intervention groupsstruction and which students would benefit from after-school academic interventions with our credentialed teachers.
 Our primary assessment tools for this purpose were iReady data, supplemented by observations and individual progress monitoring of our Tier 2 and 3 students.
 In conjunction with this approach, we also developed a framework to support students in areas such as behavior, social-emotional well-being, and academic growth.
 This framework emphasized building strong partnerships with families.
 To facilitate this process, we established a formalized meeting calendar for Student Supports, which allowed the team to identify and address instructional, behavioral, and social-emotional support needs within the classroom.
 This calendar also enabled us to develop a systematic approach to identify student needs across grade levels.
 The student support team members provided various perspectives on individual students, generating ideas and interventions to assist them.
 Subsequently, the team formulated an action plan and reconvened every 2-3 months to assess the effectiveness of the supports and determine if new strategies were required.
 Throughout this process, family partners were consistently informed and encouraged to actively participate in the decision-making and support mechanisms.
 This approach aligns with California's education guidelines and regulations.